Search This Blog

 Choosing your Lawn Bowls to Match the Conditions

-This blog is not for regular novice lawn bowlers with five or fewer years’ experience because a novice typically has one set of bowls, chosen based both on his/her physique and the green most frequently played on.
-My first set of lawn bowls were black, size 4H, Taylor Vector VS. I expected to play lead on an outdoor, sand-packed, synthetic surface running about 16 seconds.
+This blog is not for novice lawn bowlers with five or fewer years’ experience because a novice typically has one set of bowls, chosen based both on his/her physique and the green most frequently played on.
+My first set of lawn bowls was black, size 4H, Taylor Vector VS. I expected to play lead on an outdoor, sand-packed, synthetic surface running about 16 seconds.
 With those bowls on that surface, my aim point was the number on the adjacent rink.

 In my second year, when I started playing in tournaments on natural grass in Canada, I had no other bowls.
 Canadian greens are mostly under 10 seconds and I was aiming at the boundary marker or narrower on such rinks.
 Since I was always leading, facing short bowls in my way was not a significant problem.